bedirhanssaglam/social_sharing_plus/README.md

 # social_sharing_plus

-`social_sharing_plus` is a Flutter plugin that allows you to share content and images to various social media platforms like Facebook, Twitter, LinkedIn, WhatsApp, Reddit, and Telegram.
+`social_sharing_plus` is a Flutter plugin that allows you to share content, images and videos to various social media platforms like Facebook, Twitter, LinkedIn, WhatsApp, Reddit, and Telegram.
 This package provides a simple and unified interface for sharing across different apps, handling the nuances and differences of each platform.

 ## Table of contents